-To book Gareth Thomas please contact your JLA Agent.
+To book Gareth Thomas CBE please contact your JLA Agent.

 Wales’ most capped rugby player captained his side to Grand Slam victory and led a British & Irish Lions tour of New Zealand.
 He became the ninth highest try scorer in the world, then switched codes.
 Gareth also hit the headlines as the only openly gay man in the sport; he holds the tag with pride, but still looks towards the day when it’s no longer an issue.
 In his speech Gareth talks about success on the field and the hurdles he had to overcome.

-Gareth ‘Alfie’ Thomas is one of the biggest figures in rugby.
-He became Wales’ third most-capped player, the twelfth highest try scorer in the world and one of very few to notch up four tries in a single match.
+Gareth ‘Alfie’ Thomas is one of the biggest and most respected figures in rugby.
+He became Wales third most-capped player, the twelfth highest try scorer in the world, and one of very few to notch up four tries in a single match.

 After captaining both the Grand Slam-winning team and the British & Irish Lions tour of New Zealand, Gareth made the switch to Rugby League.
-Proving the doubters wrong, he put in a number of bravura performances before a serious arm injury finally ended his career.
+Proving the doubters wrong, he put in several bravura performances before a serious arm injury finally ended his career.